Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 As a team that developed a PID control system, we think it is very hard to implement.
 Although it is simpler to start with, there are too many edge cases to efficiently design around.
 This is mainly due to the code complexity required and unavoidable uncertainty at the off-road section arising from 2nd pink tape homing, 2nd pink tape alignment.
 All the teams that went beyond the tunnel were either using imitation learning or created a drone.

 === Unused Ideas
-One idea last minute idea we had to try and resolve the issue of clue boards not showing up on our driving line was to change the horizontal FOV of the robot's camera.
+One last minute idea we had in order to try and resolve the issue of clue boards not showing up on our driving line was to change the horizontal FOV of the robot's camera.
 This would have allowed the robot to see the clue boards more easily.
 However, we abandonned this idea because it meant we would have to debug our entire driving system through trial and error.

 === Future Improvements
 If we were to develop this robot further, a key area of improvement would be the driving system.
 The PID control system required too much hardcoding and manual trial and error to design.
 If we had started designing with a larger FOV camera, it may have been possible.
 Most of the teams that could drive around reliabliy used imitation learning.
 Imitation learning would allow us to essentially hardcode a path that we want the robot to follow ("imitate") that would never have ensured we saw every sign.
 Although, this might cause issues when integrating as it seems quite a few other teams struggled when integrating their IL driving with other neural networks because of the extra computational load.